-It doesn’t have to take much to make your bedroom into a winter wonderland.
-These Christmas bedroom ideas will help you cozy up your bedroom right in time for the holiday season!
+It doesn’t have to take much to make your bedroom into a winter wonderland with a little Christmas cheer.
+These ten Christmas bedroom ideas will help you cozy up your bedroom right in time for the holiday season!

 bedroom with small Christmas tree in the corner

-Between running errands, taking kids to do fun Christmas-themed things, or even just cleaning up the house for friends and family that may be coming into town, sometimes there’s barely a spare minute to decorate the Christmas tree!
+Between running errands, taking kids to do fun Christmas-themed things, or even just cleaning up the house for friends and family that may be coming into town, sometimes there’s barely a spare minute to even decorate the Christmas tree.

-With so much going on, you not give a second thought to decorating your bedroom.
-But since we spend so many hours in here, why not use these simple ideas to decorate your bedroom and make it perfectly festive for the holiday season!
+With so much going on, you might not give a second thought to decorating your bedroom.
+But since we spend so many hours in there, why not use these simple ideas to decorate your bedroom for a festive feel?

 No matter what theme or color scheme you’re decorating with for Christmas, greenery is always a good idea.
 Whether it’s real or faux, bringing greenery into your bedroom is a quick way to add that special holiday touch.